 Welcome to the Drama League Directors Project Fellowships.
 These extraordinary, award-winning programs are designed to help early and mid-career directors take the next big step in their professional evolution.
 The five areas of focus each offer unparalleled opportunities for training, network development, production opportunity, and artistic growth.
-Below, you'll find detailed information on each of the initiatives.
-If you have questions or would like guidance, please let us know.
+Below, you'll find detailed information on each of the initiatives and the 2017 fellowship recipients.

 Sherri Eden Barber, Program Director